gradle/actions/dependency-submission/README.md

 used or what you can do to address the vulnerability alert.

 The first step to investigating a Dependabot Alert is to determine the source of the dependency.
-One of the best ways to do so is with a free Gradle Develocity Build Scan®, which makes it easy to explore the dependencies resolved in your build.
+One of the best ways to do so is with a free Develocity Build Scan®, which makes it easy to explore the dependencies resolved in your build.

 <img width="1069" alt="image" src="https://github.com/gradle/actions/assets/179734/3a637dfd-396c-4e94-8332-dcc6eb5a35ac">